What is Zero Trust Approach: Importance and Challenges

 • Acknowledging that all access approvals to your system are risky, assessing damage quickly, and being prepared in advance to perform control and recovery operations

-What is required in operational capabilities to adopt Zero Trust network security provider principles?
+Operational capabilities to adopt Zero Trust network security provider principles

 • Most importantly.
 “Never trust; always verify.”
 Never trust any user, device, app, or data stream.
-Authenticate each access request and grant authorization with the fewest privileges required, thanks to dynamic security policies.
+Thanks to dynamic security policies, authenticate each access request and grant authorization with the fewest privileges required.

-• Assuming the probability of infringement is essential in this approach.
+• The approach requires assuming the probability of infringement.
 Consciously exploit resources and go on the defensive, assuming the enemy already exists in your network.
 Examine all users, devices, data streams, and access requests in detail.
 Log, audit, and continuously monitor all configuration changes, resource accesses, and network traffic for suspicious activity attempts.

 • Verify explicitly.
-Access to all resources should be done using multiple attributes (dynamic and static) consistently and securely to raise confidence when making case-by-case resource access decisions.
+Access to all resources should be consistent and secure, using multiple attributes (dynamic and static) to raise confidence when making case-by-case resource access decisions.

 What if you are new to Zero Trust Security?